Enisseo/ephl/README.md

 ### You want some feature(s) another big framework has and ePHL has not ###

 Nice!
-You start to like the ePHL framework, yound padawan.
+You start to like the ePHL framework, young padawan.
 However, your mind is filled with envy, your soul is corrupted by desire and laziness has invaded your spirit: someone coded something (let me guess, Zend Framework?) and you'd like to get it for free.